-Temporary happiness occurs when we experience the pleasure of something happening, such as winning money, seeing our team win, or being with someone we love.
-And it occurs when we feel short term emotions such as wonder, pride, or gratitude.
+Temporary happiness occurs when we experience the short-term pleasure of something happening, such as winning money, seeing our team win, or being with someone we love.
+And it occurs when we feel short-term emotions such as wonder, pride, or gratitude.
 That’s when endorphins, the ‘happy hormones’, rush to our brain and make us feel good.
 Our happiness soars, but after a while we return to normal.

-Of course, pleasure is also important: life would be drab and pointless without pleasure!
-However, people with an unlimited choice of pleasures will nevertheless find life unsatisfying if they have a weak core happiness.
+Of course, pleasure is also important: life would be drab and pointless without pleasure.
+However, people who can have whatever pleasures they want will find life unsatisfying if they have a weak core happiness.
 Conversely, those with a strong core happiness, although they may not have access to many pleasures, will take delight in the little things of life.

 To sum up, to have an enjoyable life we need to experience both the temporary happiness we get from short-term pleasure and the milder, more pervasive ongoing core happiness.

 You can figure out for yourself what pleasures give you temporary happiness, but what about core happiness?
 How do we get that?

 See you in the next chapter.